STEllAR-GROUP/hpx/docs/sphinx/manual/writing_distributed_hpx_applications.rst

    |hpx| does not expose any functionality to delete component instances.
 All
    global addresses (as represented using ``hpx::id_type``) are automatically garbage collected.
-When the last (global) reference to a particular component instance goes out of scope the corresponding component instance is automatically deleted.
+When the last (global) reference to a particular component instance goes out of scope, the corresponding component instance is automatically deleted.

 .. _applying_actions: